s4shaNull/Medical-Dictionary-SoftCon/README.md

 sudo docker-compose up -d --build
 ```

-After finishing these steps, you can access the website via browser using the following URL:
+After finishing all these steps, you can access the website via browser using the following URL:
 ```
 http://[WSL_IP_ADDR_ON_ETH0]:3000/
 ```